-The Dutch biking philosophy can be summed up in two words: calm & assertive.
+The Dutch biking philosophy can be summed up in two words: calm and assertive.
 Embody these two qualities and you’ll have a good time on your bike.
 If you’ve already arrived in the Netherlands, you won’t be surprised to hear that there are more bicycles than people, by a large margin!
 With hundreds of kilometers of separated bike paths, you’ll find it enjoyable and easy to get around on two wheels.
-Travel like the Dutch!
+Travel like a local!
 Use your Utrecht Region Pass to rent a bike, an OV-fiets.
 Find below information on where and how you can use your pass to rent an OV-fiets and advice on how to cycle safely in the Netherlands.
-Enjoy!

 Renting an OV-fiets at a bicycle storage facility

-You will be given the bicycle once your Utrecht Region Pass and the bar code on the bicycle key have been scanned.
+At a bicycle storage facility your Utrecht Region Pass and the barcode on the bicycle key have to be scanned, before you get the bicycle.
 When you return the bicycle, the employee will scan the key again.

-If you rent a bicycle from the guarded storage, you cannot return it to a self-service storage facility.
-So remember to check the opening hours.
-If you expect to return after the storage facility closes, ask if there is another way to return the bicycle.
+You cannot return the bicycle to a self-service storage facility, if you rented it from a guarded storage facility.
+Also, remember to check the opening hours.
+If you expect to return the bicycle after the storage facility is closed, ask if there is another way to return the bicycle.
 Often, the facility will have a key box where you can return the key after you have locked up the OV-fiets.

 Renting an OV-fiets at a self-service bicycle facility

-- Insert or scan your Utrecht Region Pass into the card reader.
+- Insert your Utrecht Region Pass into the card reader or scan your Utrecht Region Pass at the card reader.

 - The bicycle locker will open when you agree to rent an OV-fiets.

-- When returning your OV-fiets, insert or scan your Utrecht Region Pass into the card reader again.
+- When returning your OV-fiets, insert or scan your Utrecht Region Pass again.